beardfist/jinjabread/README.md

 > Important to note that using mutliline comments `{# multiline comment #}` is currently not supported and will throw possibly confusing `yaml` syntax errors at you!

 ***But, why?***

 Figuring out where and why your state broke can be an arduous task, especially if you are just starting out with SaltStack for the first time.
+This tool aims to help either getting started writing *states*, or just debugging that one state you just can't seem to fix.

 I hope you enjoy it